The-Firexx/trackmania2020apidocumentation/README.md

 ![LoginProcess](loginTrackmania.png)

+*Although this is the primary login process, there's more like we found in the UbiServices*

 As you can see, you only need to use the Login Level 0, 1 and 2 only one time, after that you only need to refresh the token from Level 1 and 2 without needing for Uplay login anymore.

 The next image represent the APIs used and their uses: